XIII (2003 video game): Reception

+Critical reception

-XIII received "mixed or average" reviews, according to video game review aggregator Metacritic.
+XIII received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Reviewers often praised the game's graphical style and presentation, while criticising the gameplay.
 GamePro called it a "rejuvenating, jaw-dropping experience".
 IGN said "XIII has a great story-driven sheen, but at its core, it's weighed down by some occasional bewildering flaws, in addition to the lackluster weapons and simple combat".
 GameZone also criticised the combat, stating "If not for the graphics to carry the game through, XIII would have been a boring game.
 Gunfights are the best part of the gameplay.
 It also happens to be the most unbalanced part".
 Edge said XIII had "true artistic merit: it never gets stale; every episode has been drawn with minute care and attention.
 It would have been an incredible achievement if the gameplay had matched the outstanding art direction".
 GameSpy criticised the graphics and the multiplayer mode, and concluded "When it comes right down to it, XIII is a fine game...Just don't expect the FPS of the year because, sadly, this isn't it".

 GamesTM said "It's one of those mixed-bag situations – flashes of genius and genuinely enjoyable moments of success, occasionally mired by unbalanced weapon damage, clumsy AI and the odd bit of unfair level design that requires astounding feats of memory".
 Eurogamer called XIII "a flawed masterpiece.
 A game brimming with variety and a freshness lacking from most of the factory farmed franchise exercises that pass through our offices with crushing regularity".
 Game Revolution complimented the game's story, graphical style, voice acting and soundtrack, while criticising the gameplay as "about as straightforward – and in some cases boring – as it gets for an FPS".

 Electronic Gaming Monthly scored the game 6.5/6.5/6.5: Joe Fielder, the first reviewer, said, "You'd be hard-pressed to find a more visually stunning game than XIII", but complained that "numerous frustrations pile up to make XIII more chore than thrill".
 The magazine's Greg Ford, who provided the third review, said that its "style, cut-scenes, and story are all great, [but] the actual gameplay is pretty mundane"; he concluded, "But if all you need is a solid shooter fix, XIII will do just fine.
 It has no fatal flaws, and the conspiracy-laced story should keep you going".

+Sales

 Sales performance for XIII was lower than expected.
 In 2010, UGO ranked it #7 on the list of the games that need sequels.

+Awards

 At the first Spike Video Game Awards in 2003, XIII was nominated for the "Best Animation" category and "Best First Person Action" category, but lost to Dead or Alive Xtreme Beach Volleyball and Call of Duty respectively.
+XIII also received a nomination for "Outstanding Achievement in Original Music Composition" during the AIAS' 7th Annual Interactive Achievement Awards.